amanjpro/greenish/README.md

 The monitoring jobs are usually blocking IO jobs.
-Do that network call, wait for this API, connect to a DB, HDFS etc. That is why they are running under their very own execution contect (thread pool).
+Do that network call, wait for this API, connect to a DB, HDFS etc. That is why they are running under their very own execution context (thread pool).
 So that they do not block the rest of the service (namely the endpoints).
-The execution context config for the monitoring jobs are controlled by a dispatcher named `refresh-dispatcher`, an example config provided in the example application config which is introduced earlier.
+The execution context config for the monitoring jobs are controlled by a dispatcher named `refresh-dispatcher`, an example config is provided in the example application config which is introduced earlier.

 It is best to use `thread-pool-executor` dispatcher for blocking jobs, as they